LegendApp/presentation-local-first/slides/slides.md

         theme: 'dark',
         notifications: true
     }
-});
+})

 // Or individual atoms
-const theme$ = observable('dark');
+const theme$ = observable('dark')
 ```

 <!--
 Legend State uses observables.
+Some call this concept signals.
+I think of observables as signals with hierarchy.

 You can create observables from any data structure - objects, arrays, primitives.
 The $ suffix is just a convention to indicate it's an observable.
 -->

 ---